These steps prepare a fresh DGX Spark for NemoClaw. If Docker, the NVIDIA runtime, and Ollama are already configured, skip to Phase 2.

 nemoclaw my-assistant policy-add

-When prompted, type telegram and hit Y to confirm.
+When prompted, select telegram and hit Y to confirm.

 nemoclaw start